-lcon
+Operating Limit lcon

 Luffing Jib Maximum Up 2 (maximum angle)

 A limit switch stops the luffing jib when the boom-to-luffing jib angle is 170.5°. -

 This limit cannot be bypassed.
 2

 If this limit is contacted on cranes meeting CE requirements, the luffing jib cannot be raised until the limit is reset.
 See Resetting Luffing Jib Limits, on page 3-13.
 M102783

 Luffing Jib Stop Latch

 See Section 6 of this manual for a complete description of the luffing jib physical jib stop latch.

-This limit stops the corresponding hoist if:
+This limit stops the corresponding hoist if: 1

 You try to luff up when either jib stop latch is LOCKED (proximity sensor electrically open) and the boom-to-luffing jib angle is greater than 145°.
-This limit can be bypassed only in the luffing jib setu mode if the boom angle is less than 50°.
+This limit can be bypassed only in the luffing jib setup mode if the boom angle is less than 50°.
+M103337

-You try to boom down or you try to luff up when either latch is UNLOCKED (proximity sensor electr closed) and the boom angle is less than 30°.
-This limit can bypassed. ically
+• You try to boom down or you try to luff up when either latch is UNLOCKED (proximity sensor electrically closed) and the boom angle is less than 30°.
+This limit can bypassed.

 Mast (live) Accessory Fault

-If the crane is configured with a live mast only, this limit stops the mast hoist from operating in e direction.
-Check the pressure transducers for the live mast hoist and the accessory system. either
+If the crane is configured with a live mast only, this limit stops the mast hoist from operating in either direction.
+Check the pressure transducers for the live mast hoist and the accessory system.
+7

-Mast Assist Arms Down
+Mast Assist Arms Down M103769

-With the Setup Mode ON, this limit stops the boom hoist if you attempt to raise the mast to vertical the mast assist arms are down. when
+With the Setup Mode ON, this limit stops the boom hoist if you attempt to raise the mast to vertical when

-when

-the mast assist arms are down. when

-the mast assist arms are down. when

 the mast assist arms are down.
-WARNING Falling Mast/Boom Hazard!
-M102799

-the mast assist arms are down.
-WARNING Falling Mast/Boom Hazard!
-Prevent the mast from falling over backwards: • Fully raise the mast assist arms before raising the mast to vertical.
-The mast can fall over backwards M102799

-the mast assist arms are down.
-WARNING Falling Mast/Boom Hazard!
-Prevent the mast from falling over backwards: • Fully raise the mast assist arms before raising the mast to vertical.
-The mast can fall over backwards if this precaution is not taken. wards

-the mast assist arms are down.
+1.

+WARNING 41

 Falling Mast/Boom Hazard!

-Prevent the mast from falling over backwards: • Fully raise the mast assist arms before raising the mast to vertical.
+Prevent the mast from falling over backwards: M102799

+• Fully raise the mast assist arms before raising the mast to vertical.
 The mast can fall over backwards if this precaution is not taken.
-Mast Assist Arms Up With the Setup Mode OFF, this limit stops the boom hoist if you attempt to raise the boom when the wards

-the mast assist arms are down.
-WARNING Falling Mast/Boom Hazard!
-Prevent the mast from falling over backwards: • Fully raise the mast assist arms before raising the mast to vertical.
-The mast can fall over backwards if this precaution is not taken.
-Mast Assist Arms Up With the Setup Mode OFF, this limit stops the boom hoist if you attempt to raise the boom when the assist arms are up. wards
+Mast Assist Arms Up

+With the Setup Mode OFF, this limit stops the boom hoist if you attempt to raise the boom when the mast assist arms are up.
-the mast assist arms are down. wards

-the mast assist arms are down. wards wards

-the mast assist arms are down. wards wards
+1

+WARNING 1

+Falling Mast/Boom Hazard!
+M102798

+Prevent the mast and the boom from falling:

+Fully lower the mast assist arms before raising the boom.
+The mast can buckle and collapse if it contacts the mast-assist arms with a fully rigged boom.

+Mast too Far Back

+This limit stops the boom hoist when the live mast is lowered rearward to 2°.
+Finish lowering the mast to the transport position (0°) manually with the switch on the remote control or on the right console in the cab.
+T

+M102784